mzjp2/blog/_posts/2021-10-19-ssh-kubernetes-pod.md

 Alternatively, you could leave it as-is and simply use the `corbinu/ssh-server` image from DockerHub, but will need to configure the `authorized_keys` by `kubectl exec -it <pod-name> -- /bin/bash` and editing the file directly, and will mean that you aren't able to configure `sshd_config`

+### Step 4

-5. Spin up a Kubernetes pod with your pre-baked image:
+Spin up a Kubernetes pod with your pre-baked image:

 ```
 kubectl run app-ssh-server --image account_id.amazon.ecr.io/repo/app-ssh-server:latest --port 22 --restart Never --namespace app-maintenance
 ```

+### Step 5

-6. Expose this Kubernetes pod to the outside world using a Load Balancer (your cluster must be configured to talk to some Cloud Provider to create the necessary resources):
+Expose this Kubernetes pod to the outside world using a Load Balancer (your cluster must be configured to talk to some Cloud Provider to create the necessary resources):

 ```
 kubectl expose pod app-ssh-server --namespace app-maintenance --port 22
 ```

+### Step 6

-7. If you monitor your services with `kubectl get svc -n app-maintenance`, you should see a service dedicated to your pod with an external IP provisoned.
+If you monitor your services with `kubectl get svc -n app-maintenance`, you should see a service dedicated to your pod with an external IP provisoned.

-8. For best security practices, edit the configuration of this created service to whitelist certain IP addresses
+For best security practices, edit the configuration of this created service to whitelist certain IP addresses

 ```
 kubectl edit svc/app-ssh-server --namespace app-maintenance